 I created a stats area in around 2014/15 that showed the monthly stats for one of my websites at the time, the stats were concerned with how often I updated the website.
 I modified the code, and it was my first GitHub repo: my original GitHub repo.
 Below is something like how this code should look.
 The line shows monthly updates and the bars show the average for each year...

 At the same time as making the line graphs, I also made pie charts, bar charts and world heat maps.

-Another use for the line graph code was to display sterling against other currencies.
+Another use for the line graph code was to display sterling against other currencies, in the graph below.
 There are two Y-axes, CNY uses the red axis on the right and USD/EUR using the black axis on the left...

 Up to this point each graph was similar but different.
 Things like combining line and bar charts, and changing axis for different data made each graph quite specific to its use case.

-The WordPress plugin, Post Volume Stats also uses pie charts and bar charts and is still available on the WordPress plugin repo.
+The WordPress plugin, Post Volume Stats is still available on the WordPress plugin repo.

 Starting to keep the graph functionality separate from the database made it very straightforward to put the code into a composer package.

 The shortdark/socket composer package was originally code that I had written and used somewhere.
-I basically copy-pasted the code with some slight tweaking to make it work.
+I basically copy-pasted the code with some slight tweaking to make it work as a composer package.
 With the code being old and because it was originally being written for a specific task it had bugs.
 The code needed improving generally, and the functionality needed tweaking to make it work for a general case.

 You can change the start date of the data as far back as I have the data collected.
 The end date will always be the previous weekday unless the stock(s) being shown have ceased trading.

 The only reason I have suggested that 10 lines be the maximum is that I was starting to run out of unique colours.
 As it is, some colours look pretty similar to my eyes.
 The composer package allows you to have as many lines as you wish, if you specify the colours you want to use for all the lines over 10.
 Presumably, if someone was to do this they would want to change 1-10 too.